 Current disadvantages of using drones for the insurance industry

 Adopting disruptive technologies of drones in insurance industry always carries a certain amount of regulatory and business risk.
 For drones to become part of business as usual, the insurance industry will have to address a few drone-related issues.

 Aviation regulations.
 The current FAA rules are rather straightforward, allowing commercial drones to stay in the air during the daytime.
 They can fly no higher than 400 feet above the ground at a maximum speed of 100 miles per hour.
 As a rule, a drone must remain in the visual line of sight at all times.
 These requirements may somewhat limit an insurer’s ability to use drones for large-scale inspections.
 But recent waivers now allow limited operations beyond visual line of sight.
-In 2019, we should expect more progressive rulings for UAVs issued by regulators around the world.
+We should expect more progressive rulings for UAVs issued by regulators around the world.

 Additional UAV regulations currently under discussion in the US

 Source: McKinsey – Commercial drones are here: The future of unmanned aerial systems